ichenadamczyk20/ORUGS43JON2GQZLDN5SGKWCE/PRESENTATION.md

 ## What Files Store Audio?

 Files that are:
-  - Under file types: WAV, mp3, aiff, ogg, webm, m4a, flac, etc.
+  - Under file types: WAV, mp3, aiff, ogg, webm, m4a, flac, aac, etc.
-  - Usually at least 1KB, but under 10 MB
-tend to contain audio.
+  - Usually at least 100KB, but under 10 MB when compressed. tend to contain audio.

 ### Useful codec software
-- for interfacing with mp4 (the hardest): ffmpeg, LAME
+- for interfacing with mp3, m4a, mp4, aac, etc. (the hardest): ffmpeg, LAME
 - for converting between files: you can use vlc as a command line tool `vlc -I dummy "example.wav" --sout=#transcode{acodec=mp3,vcodec=dummy}:standard{access=file,mux=raw,dst="example.mp3"}`
 - for playing audio files in the terminal: aplay, mpg123, or ffplay